Krishna: Dance and culture

 Indian dance and music theatre traces its origins and techniques to the ancient Sama Veda and Natyasastra texts.
 The stories enacted and the numerous choreographic themes are inspired by the legends in Hindu texts, including Krishna-related literature such as Harivamsa and Bhagavata Purana.

-The Krishna stories have played a key role in the history of Indian theatre, music, and dance, particularly through the tradition of Rasaleela.
+The Krishna stories have played a key role in the history of Indian theatre, music, and dance, particularly through the tradition of the Rasalila (Ras dance).
 These are dramatic enactments of Krishna's childhood, adolescence, and adulthood.
-One common scene involves Krishna playing flute in Rasa Leela, only to be heard by certain gopis (cowherd maidens), which is theologically supposed to represent divine call only heard by certain enlightened beings.
-Some of the text's legends have inspired secondary theatre literature such as the eroticism in Gita Govinda.
+One common scene involves Krishna playing flute in the Rasalila, only to be heard by certain gopis (cowherd maidens), which is theologically supposed to represent a divine call only heard by certain enlightened beings.
+Some of the text's legends have inspired secondary theatre literature such as the eroticism in the Gita Govinda.

-Krishna-related literature such as the Bhagavata Purana accords a metaphysical significance to the performances and treats them as a religious ritual, infusing daily life with spiritual meaning, thus representing a good, honest, happy life.
+Krishna-related literature, such as the Bhagavata Purana, accords a metaphysical significance to the performances and treats them as a religious ritual, infusing daily life with spiritual meaning, thus representing a good, honest, happy life.
 Similarly, Krishna-inspired performances aim to cleanse the hearts of faithful actors and listeners.
 Singing, dancing, and performing any part of Krishna Lila is an act of remembering the dharma in the text, as a form of para bhakti (supreme devotion).
 To remember Krishna at any time and in any art, asserts the text, is to worship the good and the divine.

-Classical dance styles such as Kathak, Odissi, Manipuri, Kuchipudi and Bharatanatyam in particular are known for their Krishna-related performances.
-Krisnattam (Krishnattam) traces its origins to Krishna legends, and is linked to another major classical Indian dance form called Kathakali.
+Classical dance styles such as Kathak, Odissi, Manipuri, Kuchipudi, and Bharatanatyam in particular are known for their Krishna-related performances.
+Krisnattam (Krishnattam) traces its origins to Krishna legends, and is linked to another major classical Indian dance form, called Kathakali.
 Bryant summarizes the influence of Krishna stories in the Bhagavata Purana as, "[it] has inspired more derivative literature, poetry, drama, dance, theatre and art than any other text in the history of Sanskrit literature, with the possible exception of the Ramayana.

-The Palliyodam, a type of large boat built and used by Aranmula Parthasarathy Temple in Kerala for the annual water processions of Uthrattathi Jalamela and Valla Sadhya has the legend that it was designed by Krishna and were made to look like Sheshanaga, the serpent on which Vishnu rests.
+The Palliyodam, a type of large boat built and used by Aranmula Parthasarathy Temple, in Kerala, for the annual water processions of Uthrattathi Jalamela and Valla Sadhya has the legend that it was designed by Krishna and was made to look like Sheshanaga, the serpent on which Vishnu rests.